v13b9/streeteasy-monitor/README.md

 - Helper scripts for cron job management

 ### How it works
-1. Constructs a StreetEasy URL based on search criteria
+1. Constructs a StreetEasy URL corresponding to search criteria
-2. Scrapes and parses listings from search results page, sorted by most recent
+2. Scrapes, parses and filters listings from search results page
 3. Messages any listings that haven't already been contacted
 4. Stores details of newly contacted listings in a database